 MemSQL can be scaled linearly, with “just-in-time” scaling.
 You don’t need to take the cluster offline.
 Increasing leaf nodes allows for faster query return time, and higher concurrency.

 MemSQL is a relatively new database, and is not yet fully ANSI SQL compatible (as of this writing it’s only ANSI SQL-92 compliant, compared to MySQL or Postgres which are at least SQL:2003 compliant).

 While MemSQL has worked hard to develop the database optimizer, the technology still has shortcomings that are natural with a newer database technology.
 You may need to rewrite some queries in order to get the performance you’re looking for.
 Their support team will assist you with this process.

-- Some of MemSQL’s more popular customers include rideshareing company Uber, social media company Pinterest, food manufacturing company Kellogg’s, and media giant Comcast.
+- Some of MemSQL’s more popular customers include rideshareing company Uber, content directory network provider Akamai, food manufacturing company Kellogg’s, and media giant Comcast.

 - MemSQL’s founding team was initially out of Facebook, and went through Y-Combinator in 2011.

 - MemSQL’s first customer was fellow Y-Combinator alumni LikeALittle.